Skip to footer content

 $vbLabelText $csharpLabel

-Extract structured data from scanned tables:
+Extract structured data from scanned tables using advanced scanning and reading tables in documents:

 var result = Ocr.Read(input);